Zandbergstraat 14 / 5555 LB Valkenswaard (NL) ☎ + 31(0)651 587 997

 Height 4-6 m. sun till half shadow hardy between -14/-16°C

 Phyllostachys prominens (picture above left) Strong grower with very thick erect culms and prominent rings.
-Resembles Ph. dulcis and is sure related to it.
+Resembles Ph. dulcis and is certainly related.
+Rare in cultivation now.

 Height 6-8 m.+ sun till half shadow hardy between -18/-20°C